Learn About Maca in 5 Minutes

 Maca root is not naturally present in any foods or drinks.
 Therefore, it’s best to consume maca as a supplement in powdered form.

 Maca root powder is a complex substance that contains many different active compounds, some of which appear to exert antioxidant properties.
-Primarily, the medley of compounds in maca appear to dramatically improve both sexual performance and fertility, and this cocktail of natural substances also appears to improve overall mood, memory, and energy levels.
+Primarily, the compounds in maca appear to dramatically improve both sexual performance and fertility, and these natural substances also appears to improve overall mood, memory, and energy levels.

 If you are experiencing issues with fertility or sexual health, maca root powder may be one of the most useful natural tools at your disposal.
 According to available research, maca could be especially useful for women who are going through menopause.
 Since this simple root extract may also help with immunity and neurological health, maca could be useful regardless of your current health status.